-And for that, you need a true expert in writing for the web, who’s in the business of making your words work… really hard.
+And for that, you need a true expert in copywriting for the web, who’s in the business of making your words work… really hard.

-Read on for more about my web copy expertise… or just give me a shout now to get started.
+Read on for more about my web copywriting expertise… or just give me a shout now to get started.

 Headlines & sub-headings